Harold Gray: Comic strips

 From 1921 to 1924, he did the lettering for Sidney Smith's The Gumps.
 After he came up with a strip idea in 1924 for Little Orphan Otto, the title was altered by Chicago Tribune editor Joseph Medill Patterson to Little Orphan Annie, launched August 5, 1924.

 Gray's first wife, Doris C. Platt, died in late 1925.
 He married Winifred Frost in 1929, and the couple moved to Greens Farms, Connecticut, spending winters in La Jolla, California.

 By the 1930s, Little Orphan Annie had evolved from a crudely drawn melodrama to a crisply rendered atmospheric story with novelistic plot threads.
-The dialogue consisted mainly of meditations on Gray's own deeply conservative political philosophy.
+The dialogue consisted mainly of meditations on Gray's own deeply conservative and nationalistic political philosophy.
 Gray made no secret of his dislike for the New Deal ways of President Franklin Roosevelt and would often decry unions and other things he saw as impediments to the hard-working American way of life.
 Critic Jeet Heer, who did his thesis on Gray and wrote introductions to IDW's Little Orphan Annie collections, commented: